Baseline Funding stream

 Who can apply?

 As the primary objective of the Baseline Funding stream is to support communities with existing public transit systems, minimum eligibility criteria have been established.
-Recipients must meet the following eligibility requirements in order to apply:
+Recipients must meet the following eligibility requirements to apply:

 - The applicant has a minimum of 3 (preferably 5) years of historical ridership, population served, and capital investment data;